 From left to right, the first figure represents the coverage provided per claim.
-If you purchase the $1,000,000 policy, the insurance company will pay up to $1,000,000 to defend a claim against you.
+If you purchase the $1,000,000 policy, the insurance company will pay up to $1,000,000 to defend a lawsuit against you.

-The second figure from left to right represents the total amount the insurance company will pay out on your behalf for the covered period regardless of how many lawsuits people file against your business.
-Let’s assume you offer a product online, and consumers complain the product scalds their skin.
-Five lawsuits are filed against you seeking two million dollars in damages each.
+The second figure represents the total amount the insurance company will pay out on your behalf for the covered period regardless of how many lawsuits people file against your business.
+Let’s assume you offer a product online.
+Consumers complain the product scalds their skin.
+Five lawsuits are filed against you each seeking two million dollars in damages.
 Your insurance policy provides $1,000,000/$3,000,000 in coverage.
 If the first lawsuit settles for $900,000, the second for $900,000, and the third for $600,000, you will have used a total of $2.4 million of coverage leaving you just $600,000 for the remaining two lawsuits.
 Once you use the $600,000, your business is responsible for covering any subsequent defense costs, settlements, and judgments.
 In short, buying as much coverage as possible is often the best move.

-Finally, the premiums noted in our example above are the amount you must pay to the insurance company to obtain the coverage.
+Finally, the third number quoted above is the premium amount.
 Companies will quote the premiums as an annual cost, but monthly payment plans are almost always available to ease the financial burden.

 Isn’t A Business Entity Enough?

 No. A business entity is designed to create a shield between the liabilities of a business and your personal assets.
 However, the guard does not protect the company.
 If no insurance policy is in place, the business must pay a defense attorney directly while also coming up with the money for any judgment or settlement.
 For most companies, this scenario results in a trip to the bankruptcy court and the loss of all the hard work and money you’ve put into building the company over the years.